tarwn/lessthandot-hugo/blogs/content/posts/2012-02-17-continuous-delivery-adding-the-load.md

 With that I have a fully functional build job that deploys a website on demand and load tests it.

 And now the really hard part.
-Doing something with the load test results (you think I&#8217;m being sarcastic, but just wait).
+Doing something with the load test results (you think I'm being sarcastic, but just wait).

 ## Displaying the Results